dainst/publicationstheme/styles/journal-styles/_README.md

-These journal specific style sheets were not processed by the publications-theme code.
+These journal specific style sheets are not processed by the publications-theme code.
 They are uploaded separately to OJS for each Journal and are deposited here simply to have it all together in one repository.